 Trusts and Property

 David has a considerable practice revolving around contentious trusts litigation.
 He acted on behalf of Baron Thyssen for seven years in the Thyssen litigation in Bermuda.
-Since then he has been involved in other trust cases in Bermuda and Jersey, including recent hearings in the Supreme Court of Bermuda and in the Bermuda Court of Appeal.
+Since then he has been involved in other trust cases in Bermuda, Gibraltar and Jersey, including recent hearings in the Supreme Court of Bermuda and in the Bermuda Court of Appeal.